ashishshah1995/Spring-Framework-1/README.md

 In this project I have used created Spring project Annotations and Java Code configuration

+# Running the application

+Step 1- Install Tomcat Server and connect it with IDE

+Step 2- Adding the Jar files which are in lib folder -

+        Right click on Main project -> Properties-> Java Build Path -> Libraries -> Add Jar- Apply

 # Annotations

 1. They are special labels/markers added to java classes.